ssahadevan-pivotal/tripviewer/README.md

 ### Testing locally, skipping oAuth

-You can test locally as a logged in user, bypassing oAuth by including an `access_token` when running the app.
+You can test locally as a logged in user, bypassing OAuth by including an `access_token` when running the app.

     DEBUG=tripviewer TOKEN=YOUR-AUTOMATIC-ACCESS-TOKEN gulp develop